sakihiwe news

 "We pushed the sākihiwē festival dates back to the end of August shortly after the JUNO Awards cancelled their week of programming in March.
 We were really hoping that the COVID‑19 pandemic would find its end this summer," explains Festival Director Alan Greyeyes.
 "Obviously that didn't happen and moving everything online was a tough decision, but we're excited about the lineup and we think that the new skills and tools we've built this summer will help us grow our audience even more in the years to come."

-The sākihiwē festival is made possible by partnerships with Ka Ni Kanichihk, Central Neighbourhoods, the Ma Mawi Wi Chi Itata Centre, and the Spence Neighbourhood Association and we'll be encouraging audiences to make donations to these organizations during the broadcast.
+The sākihiwē festival is made possible by partnerships with Ka Ni Kanichihk, Central Neighbourhoods, the Ma Mawi Wi Chi Itata Centre, and the Spence Neighbourhood Association, and we'll be encouraging audiences to make donations to these organizations during the broadcast.

 Grand Entry